innobead/wasm-demo/README.md

 curl -L https://aka.ms/InstallAzureCli | bash
 ```

-You can use [huber](https://github.com/innobead/huber) to install most dependencies except rust, azcli, and emsdk.
+Except using the package manager on the host, you can also download [huber](https://github.com/innobead/huber) to install most dependencies excluding rust, azcli, and emsdk.

 ```console
 huber install wasmtime wasm-to-oci krustlet kind kubectl kustomize